valentynvovchak/codeagainstwar/README.md

 A coding platform web application in Ukraine.

 It was developed with my university groupmates team.
-This project allows you to ... .
+This base sollution allows you to complete Python coding challenges and get fully automated checking and feedbacks.

 Technical Stack
 ~~~~~~~~~~~~~~~